dennisXZX/web-developer-notes/React.md

 ## React

-#### Error boundaries
+#### Error boundary

-Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.
+Error boundary is a React component that catches JavaScript errors anywhere in its child component tree, logs those errors, and displays a fallback UI instead of the component tree that crashed.

-A class component becomes an error boundary if it defines a new lifecycle method called `componentDidCatch(error, info)`:
+A class component becomes an error boundary if it defines a lifecycle method called `componentDidCatch(error, info)`:

 ```
 class ErrorBoundary extends React.Component {